cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.12.1v0.1
 Google Takeout services SHALL be disabled.

-- _Rationale:_ Google Takeout is a service that allows you to download a copy of your data stored within 40+ Google products and services.
-This includes data from Gmail, Drive, Photos, Calendar, and many others.
-You can download your data in a variety of formats, including ZIP, TAR, and XML.
+- _Rationale:_ Google Takeout is a service that allows you to download a copy of your data stored within 40+ Google products and services, including data from Gmail, Drive, Photos, and Calendar.
 While there may be a valid use case for individuals to back up their data in non-enterprise settings, this feature represents considerable attack surface as a mass data exfiltration mechanism, particularly in enterprise settings where other backup mechanisms are likely in use.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping